Historical & Heritage

-At a distance of 12 km from Lonavala Railway Station, Lion's Point is a vantage point located midway between Bhushi Dam and Aamby valley in Lonavala.
-It is one of the popular viewpoints in Lonavala and also among the must visit places in Lonavala.
+At a distance of 12 km from Lonavala Railway Station, Lion's Point is a vantage point located midway between Bhushi Dam and Aamby Valley in Lonavala.
+It is one of the popular viewpoints in Lonavala and also among the must include places in Lonavala tour packages.

 Adventure / Trekking | Nature & Scenic